 Most snow blowers will be equipped with wheels.
 All single-stage gas snow blowers have wheels, as do most two-stage and three-stage snow blowers.
 Some two and three-stage snow blowers have tracks as well.
 Let’s start our discussion by talking about wheels, then move onto tracks.

 Single-stage blowers are equipped with wheels and the user pushes the blower to move it.
 This can get tiring when working in larger areas.
 Two and three-stage blowers are self-propelled.
 The wheels are powered by the blower’s engine, allowing for easier coverage of larger areas.
 Wheels work well on flat terrain but could pose challenges when dealing with sloped areas.

 Some two-stage and three-stage gas snow blowers are equipped with tracks.
 These are great for working on sloped areas.
 However, they can be difficult to turn on flat areas.
 These blowers are also self-propelled.

-The PowerSmart DB7624E 24 in. is the winner of the number 1 spot in our review, while the YARDMAX YB5765 Two-Stage Snow Blower is the best snow blower for your money.
+The PowerSmart DB7624E 24 in. is the winner of the number 1 spot in our reviews of the best gas snow blowers, while the YARDMAX YB5765 Two-Stage Snow Blower is the best snow blower for the money.
 Choosing a snow blower can be difficult given the number of choices of snow blowers and their many features that are available.
 We hope that we have been able to give you some clarity on which model will perform the best for your needs.